IBM-MIL/IBM-Ready-App-for-Loyalty/README.md

 2. Download and deploy the adapters to MFP Server.

 3. Register app with APNS/FCM and get the Push credentials.
-Deploy IBM Push service on IBM Cloud and update the APNS/FCM push credentials in the service.
-Update the IBM Push service appId/clientsecret in the Loyalty application.
+Deploy IBM Push Notification service on IBM Cloud and update the APNS/FCM push credentials in the service.
+Update the IBM Push Notification service appId/clientsecret in the Loyalty application.

 4. Develop a IBM Cloud function action which can send a push notification.
 Please refer documentation [here](https://console.bluemix.net/docs/openwhisk/mobile_push_actions.html#openwhisk_catalog_pushnotifications) on the same.
 It is a simple call for ex,
 *Whisk.invoke(actionNamed:"/whisk.system/pushnotifications/sendMessage",withParameters:["appSecret":"<IBM Push service-appsecret>","appId":"<IBM Push service-appId>","text":<message>,"apiHost":"<hostname.bluemix.net","apnsPayload":<message>])*